 FAQs

-Recent press coverage of the project has led to a number of erroneous statements receiving worldwide attention via various newspapers and websites, a process over which the project team had virtually no control.
+Press coverage of the project has led to a number of erroneous statements receiving worldwide attention via various newspapers and websites, a process over which the project team had virtually no control.
 We thought it might be useful to clarify one or two points here.

 Q: Is Damerham ‘near’ Stonehenge’?